metriport/metriport/packages/infra/README.md

 4. **Extract Certificates**

    - There will be several different Intermediate Certs inside the file.
-   - _First_, identify the cert that corresponds to the intermediate cert that `ihe.staging.metriport.com.pem` points to.
+   - _First_, identify the cert that corresponds to the intermediate cert that `<your_domain_name>.pem` points to.
 You can check this by pasting the cert into [SSL Checker](https://tools.keycdn.com/ssl).
 Choose the correct cert and store it in `intermediate_cert.pem`.
 The format should look like this:

      ```
      -----BEGIN CERTIFICATE-----